Ensure a planner is working hard for you, not just looking after their own interests – Choice magazine, January/February

 It is very important that you understand what sort of investment risk you should take to realise your financial dreams, and if this differs from what level of risk you can cope with.

 Many financial planners are not independent and unbiased (yep, even lots who call themselves “completely independent”, “family owned” or a number of similar descriptions).
 You should look around until you find one who really is independent.
 This means one who does not work for a bank or other financial company whose products they are pushing.

 You should be looking for a planner who does not get paid from asset-based fees but rather charges a fee for service (usually an hourly rate but may be a flat fee for writing a financial plan).
 This is the best way to be confident that the person giving the advice has your best interests at heart, not theirs.
 Planners who are owned by banks can push products that will give them the greatest takings, even if they know there are better products for their clients available.

 Asset-based fees are effectively commissions by another name.
 These are fees that come out of your investments calculated as a percentage of the money you have with the financial planner.
 Think about this scenario.
 Two people have exactly the same financial situation except for one thing – one of them has $200,000 to invest, the other has $2,000,000.
 If these two people are given exactly the same advice and are invested in exactly the same assets (as you would expect) the person with $200,000 would pay 10% of the fee of the client with $2,000,000 – 10 times the price for the same advice.

-Asset-based fees are also an incentive for planners to retain more of your money in an investment under their management (so they can get a cut of it) rather than advising you to pay off more debt (where they won’t get a cut).
+Asset-based fees are also an incentive for planners to retain more of your money in an investment under their management (so they can get a cut of it) rather than advising you to, for example, pay off more debt (where they won’t get a cut).